DenchiSoft/VTubeStudio/README.md

 	"requestID": "SomeID",
 	"messageType": "AuthenticationRequest",
 	"data": {
+		"pluginName": "My Cool Plugin",
+		"pluginDeveloper": "My Name",
 		"authenticationToken": "adcd-123-ef09-some-token-string-abcd"
 	}
 }
 ```

+`"pluginName"` and `"pluginDeveloper"` have to match the values you used when requesting the token, otherwise the authentication request will fail.

 If the token is valid and API access has not been revoked by the user, you will get the follwing response: